guettli/ten-flying-fingers/README.md

-# ten-flying-fingers
+# Ten Flying Fingers

+I learned [touch typing](https://en.wikipedia.org/wiki/Touch_typing) several years ago.
+And I can write blind almost everything.

+But some key are easy to reach.
+For example these keys: Pos1, End or Del

-My goal is to keep the pointing fingers on "F" and "J" as much as possible.
-Up to now I am gathering ideas and ways how to implement them.
-No coding was done yet, and no coding will be done during the next weeks.
+I want to keep the pointing fingers on "F" and "J" as much as possible.

-My target plattform is a common linux desktop.
+My target plattform is a Linux.

 # Keys which are hard to access